Hate studies: Origins

 Other universities have added similar courses to their curricula, and the field of hate studies has now expanded globally.
 In 2014 the University of Leicester launched the "Centre for Hate Studies," which grew out of the "Leicester Hate Crime Project".
 The centre's continuing professional development program provides training on hate crime commission, prevention, and victimization, based on academic studies, policy, and victim statements.
-In 2018 Bard College founded the Bard Center for the Study of Hate, with Ken Stern as its director.
+In 2018 Bard College founded the Bard Center for the Study of Hate, with Kenneth Stern as its director.

-Since 2013, the International Network for Hate Studies (INHS), has arranged a global forum for academics, policy experts, and practitioners to share knowledge and research findings about hate crime and related issues.
+Since 2013, the International Network for Hate Studies (INHS) has arranged a global forum for academics, policy experts, and practitioners to share knowledge and research findings about hate crime and related issues.
 Their website states that the study of hate "needs a multi-disciplinary and international focus as well as one which examines local and jurisdiction-specific causes and responses."
 The Network hosts an online blog, an online library for researchers, and various collaborative workshops, and organizes an international conference every two years, the first of which occurred in 2014 at the University of Sussex School of Law.

 In 2014, Palgrave Macmillan began to publish the "Palgrave Hate Studies Series".